markozajc/Akiwrapper/README.md

 	// - Akiwrapper#getCurrentQuestion() will also keep returning null
 }
 ```
 If this happens, the best way to handle it is to let user see all guesses (no matter their probability) with iterating over `aw.getGuesses()` and asking user if this is their character on each.
-If they reject them all, make them feel good by telling them that they have finally defeated akinator :D .
+If they reject them all, make them feel good by telling them that they have finally defeated Akinator.

 ---